poucotm/Log-Highlight/README.md

 #### Bookmarks

 When errors/warnings found, it will add bookmarks for them for each icon.
+Bookmark navigation is enabled(restored) from v1.8.0.
+You can use bookmark keys like __*F2*__.

 #### Go To Position